RuicongLiu/RuicongLiu.github.io/_pages/includes/honers.md

 - Outstanding Graduate Student of Beihang University, 2023.
 - Bachelor of Honours of Shandong University, 2020.
 - Outstanding Graduate Student of Shandong University, 2020.
-- National Scholarship, the ministry of Education of China, 2017.
+- National Scholarship, the Ministry of Education of China, 2017.